J-Horensma/path_tools/README.md

 ### **Syntax:**
 #### recursive_copy_with_progress(SOURCE_PATH, DESTINATION_PATH)
 ### **Description:**
+**1.)** Filters and replaces characters, in the source path or destination path, OS-appropriately, with the help of the "os" and "pathlib" modules
-This function, first calculates and displays the total number of files and bytes to be copied, from a folder path, then recursively copies all files and folders, within the chosen folder path, while displaying a live progress bar and an ETA, until finished.
+**2.)** Calculates and displays the total number of files and bytes to be copied, from the source path **3.)** Creates a new directory, in the destination path, matching the source path's folder name, if it already exists in the destination path, a new directory, with a new name, is created, to copy the files to **4.)** Recursively copies all files and folders within the chosen source path, while displaying a live progress bar and an ETA, until finished

 ### **Example:**
 ![Alt text](Images/recursive_copy_with_progress.png)